Spatial interference between pairs of disjoint optical paths with a single chaotic source: Discussions

 \section{Discussions}

-We have theoretically demonstrated a second-order spatial interference effect emerging from correlation measurements in the photon-number fluctuations.
-We have showed that interference occurs between two pairs of correlated paths, namely those associated with the pairs of the pinholes (Figs. \ref{C-NotPoP1a} and \ref{C-NotPoP1b}) or paths ($1,1'$) and ($2,2'$).
-Interestingly, such interference occurs even if the two pairs of pinholes are separated by a distance much larger than the transverse coherence length $l_{coh}$ of the source.
-Indeed, the interference between the pairs of paths (1,1') and (2,2') arises from the fact that the two correlated paths 1 and 1' (or 2 and 2') in the first (or second) pair correspond to the propagation through two pinholes, 1 and 1' (or 2 and 2'), separated by a distance smaller than the transverse coherence length.
-This is not the case for the other two possible pairs of paths, which therefore cannot contribute to the interference.
-Furthermore, we have shown that the resulting interference pattern provides information on the exact position of the four pinholes, despite this information could have not been retrieved by first-order measurements at the two output channels of the interferometer.
-Therefore, this effect may have applications in high-precision metrology and imaging \cite{ValScaD'AnShi, Oppel_2012, Pearce2015, crespi2012}.
+Based on the setup in Fig. \ref{C-NotPoP1a}, we have theoretically demonstrated a second-order spatial interference effect between two pairs of disjoint but correlated paths.
+The two interfering paths are associated with the pairs of remote pinholes $1_C, 1_T$ and $2_C, 2_T$.
+Interestingly, such interference exists even if the pinholes in each mask are separated by a distance much larger than the transverse coherence length $l_{coh}$ of the source.
+In fact, the interference between the pairs of paths ($1_C, 1_T$) and ($2_C, 2_T$) arises from the correlation between the two disjoint paths going through pinholes $1_C, 1_T$ and $2_C, 2_T$, respectively; in fact, the transverse distance between the two pinholes $1_C$ and $1_T$ (or $2_C$ and $2_T$) is smaller than the transverse coherence length of the source.
+This is not the case for the other two possible pairs of paths, ($1_C, 2_T$) and ($2_C, 1_T$), which therefore cannot contribute to the interference.
+This phenomenon,substantially different from all second-order interference phenomena based on multiple chaotic sources \cite{Agaf, Pearce2015, SVS, Oppel2012}, thus provides a deeper understanding of the physics of multi-path interference and spatial coherence.

-In addition, we have demonstrated that this novel spatial interference phenomenon can be used to simulate a particular class of controlled-$U_{\phi}$ gates.
-This includes the simulation of a CNOT gate, which was recently implemented experimentally \cite{PCTS}.

-Finally, we have introduced a modified setup for controlled-$U_{\phi}$ gate simulations which can be used as a building block for more general higher-order interferometric networks.
-This scheme enables to simulate, on demand, arbitrary-order entanglement correlations, which could be of interest for applications in metrology as well as for the implementation of novel optical algorithms \cite{tamma_analogue_2015-1, tamma_analogue_2015, PRARapidFact, JOMFact}.

-In conclusion the proposed spatial interference phenomenon provides a deeper understanding of the physics of the spatial coherence and multi-photon interference, while leading to several potential applications in information processing, including high-precision metrology and imaging.

-\ack M.C. and V.T. would like to thank J. Seiler for useful discussions.
-This work has been supported by P.O.N.~RICERCA E COMPETITIVITA' 2007-2013 - Avviso n.~713/Ric.~del 29/10/2010, Titolo II - ``Sviluppo/Potenziamento di DAT e di LPP'' (project n.~PON02-00576-3333585).
-V.T. acknowledges the support of the German Space Agency DLR with funds provided by the Federal Ministry of Economics and Technology (BMWi) under grant no. DLR 50 WM 1556